oxen-io/oxen-core/CONTRIBUTING.md

 ## General guidelines

 * Comments are encouraged.
-* If modifying code for which Doxygen headers exist, that header must be modified to match.
 * Tests would be nice to have if you're adding functionality.

 Patches are preferably to be sent via a Github pull request.
 If that